feistydog/FeistyDB/README.md

 - `DatabaseQueue` serializes work items on a database.

-- `ConcurrentDatabaseQueue` serializes write access to a database but allows concurrent readers.
+- `ConcurrentDatabaseQueue` serializes write access to a database but allows concurrent reads.

 ## Examples